anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Miracles come in moments.
-Be ready and willing.
+Quote: When something is important enough, you do it even if the odds are not in your favor.

-By: Wayne Dyer
+By: Elon Musk